kubernetes/website/content/en/docs/user-journeys/users/application-developer/foundational.md

 #### microk8s

-On Linux, *microk8s* might be a good alternative for a local install of upstream Kubernetes.
-Microk8s keeps up with the current Kubernetes, and auto-updates to the latest point release for your convenience.
-Microk8s does not require you to install a hypervisor or launch a virtual machine, and installs within ~30 seconds.
+On Linux, *microk8s* might be a good alternative to Minikube for a local install of Kubernetes.
+Microk8s keeps up with the current Kubernetes, and automatically updates to the latest point release for your convenience.
+With microk8s you don't to install a hypervisor or launch a virtual machine, and installation completes within ~30 seconds.

 * {{< link text="Install microk8s" url="https://microk8s.io/" >}}.

-Once you have installed microk8s, using the prefix "microk8s." you can tab-complete a variety of commands, including accessing the included registry, container runtime and more (for example, `microk8s.kubectl`).
-Using the prefix ensures clean separation of the local environment vs other Kubernetes API endpoints.
+After you install microk8s, you can use its tab-completion functionality.
+All microk8s commands start with `microk8s.`.
+Type `microk8s.` (with the period) and then use the tab key to see a list of available commands.

-It also includes commands to `microk8s.enable`
+It also includes commands to enable Kubernetes subsystems.
+For example:

 * the Kubernetes Dashboard
 * the DNS service